corani/corani.github.io/_posts/2014-09-09-common-core-math.md

 choose "1" and "5".

 Step two is to "rotate" the tree around the our newly created &oplus; operation.
 This will move the operation up, making it the "root" of the tree.
 We do this using four sub-steps:
-a.
-Disconnect the "right" branch of the topmost operation.
+1. Disconnect the "right" branch of the topmost operation.
-b.
-Move the leaf from the "left" branch of the new operation to the "right" branch of the topmost one.
+2. Move the leaf from the "left" branch of the new operation to the "right" branch of the topmost one.
-c.
-Connect the "left" branch of the new operation to the topmost one.
+3. Connect the "left" branch of the new operation to the topmost one.
-d.
-"Pull" the new operation up, above the previously topmost one.
+4. "Pull" the new operation up, above the previously topmost one.

 Step three (and four) "merge" branches, by solving them.
 We first solve "9 + 1" and replace the operation for a new leaf containing the result: "10".
 We then solve "10 + 5" and again replace the operation for a new leaf "15".
 This is how we reach our solution.